TAbdiukov/CryptoChecker_Research/README.md

 ### Step 5 - Generate a listing

-Use [strings2](https://github.com/glmcdona/strings2) or other tool to extract strings.
+Use [strings2](https://github.com/glmcdona/strings2) or other tools to extract strings.

 Extracted strings are available in [./txt/](./txt)